Mayfield throws TD, OBJ sits as Browns beat ‘Skins 30-10

+CLEVELAND (AP) — Baker Mayfield was almost perfect.
+Odell Beckham Jr. didn’t lend him a hand.

-CLEVELAND (AP) — Baker Mayfield threw a touchdown pass to end his only series, superstar Odell Beckham Jr. never put on his helmet and the Cleveland Browns gave a brief preview of their offensive firepower during a 30-10 win over the Washington Redskins in an exhibition opener Thursday night.
+Mayfield threw a touchdown pass to end his only series, Beckham never put on his new orange helmet, and the Cleveland Browns gave a brief preview of their offensive firepower during a 30-10 win over the Washington Redskins in an exhibition opener Thursday night.

 Mayfield picked up where he left off following his “dangerous” rookie season, firing a 24-yard TD pass to Rashard Higgins as the Browns went no-huddle and drove 89 yards in just 2:13 to open the game.

+“That’s what they were supposed to do,” Browns first-year coach Freddie Kitchens said after his debut.
+“They’re supposed to get completions, big, chunk plays.
+And I thought we did a good job outside, inside, everywhere.
+It was a real nice first drive.”

-They did it while Beckham, the Browns’ major offseason acquisition, was kept on the sideline along with Pro Bowl receiver Jarvis Landry by first-year coach Freddie Kitchens.
+They did it while Beckham, the Browns’ major offseason acquisition in a trade from the New York Giants, was kept on the sideline along with Pro Bowl receiver Jarvis Landry by Kitchens.

+“Yeah, I didn’t think it was worth the risk,” he said.
+“They’ve been trying to fight through a couple things, minor things, nothing to write home about, per se.
+But no reason (to play them).
+I mean, why?”

 Mayfield didn’t need his top targets.
 He misfired on his first pass, but was otherwise flawless, going 5 of 6 for 77 yards and a perfect 158.3 rating before turning Cleveland’s offense over to backup Drew Stanton.